MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Selecting-Parts-of-Objects--Select-Object-.md

 Name        NoteProperty System.String Name=C:
 ```

-Select\-Object has many uses.
+Select-Object has many uses.
 One of them is replicating data that you can then modify.
 We can now handle the problem we ran across in the previous section.
-We can update the value of FreeSpace in our newly\-created objects and the output will include the descriptive label:
+We can update the value of FreeSpace in our newly-created objects and the output will include the descriptive label:

 ```
 Get-WmiObject -Class Win32_LogicalDisk | Select-Object -Property Name,FreeSpace | ForEach-Object -Process {$_.FreeSpace = ($_.FreeSpace)/1024.0/1024.0; $_}